uberhacker/pantheon-local-drupal-development/README.md

 To repair the database and file permissions:
 > vagrant@debian:~$ site-fix *site*

-To display the Apache logs:
+To display the Nginx logs:
 > vagrant@debian:~$ site-log *site* [access|error] [less|tail]

 If the second or third arguments are omitted, the default values are error and tail.